bigfont/DeployWebApp2Azure/README.md

 * Return to the Azure Dashboard
     * Add a new deployment slot named `staging`
     * Don't clone
-    * (I believe we need to be in a non-free tier to do this.)gi
+    * (I believe we need to be in a non-free tier to do this.)

 * Go to Azure Dashboard for the *staging deployment slot*
     * Setup deployment from source control